The People’s Health Project helps communities turn the health challenges they are facing into focused advocacy campaigns that can drive real change.

 We begin with community lived experience.

+We begin with community lived experience.
 Communities often understand the health challenges affecting them long before those issues receive broader attention.
-PHP starts by listening to what people are experiencing, where the barriers are, and what feels most urgent to change.
+PHP starts by listening to what people are experiencing, where the barriers are, and what feels most urgent to change through storytelling, dialogue, interviews, surveys, and other forms of community-engaged research.

-We turn what we hear into a Community Issue Brief.
+We turn what we hear into a public Community Health Impact Report that combine community perspectives, public health evidence, and policy analysis.

-That brief documents the issue in a way that is public, clear, and action-oriented.
-It helps translate community insight into something decision-makers, journalists, advocates, and supporters can understand and respond to.
+These reports document the issue in a way that is clear, evidence-informed, and action-oriented, helping translate community insight into something decision-makers, journalists, advocates, and supporters can understand and respond to.

-We use that brief to build an advocacy campaign.
+We use Community Health Impact Reports to build advocacy campaigns.

-Together, we identify the change needed, the people or institutions responsible, and the strategy required to build pressure and move the issue forward.
+Together, we identify the change needed, the people or institutions responsible, and the strategy required to build support, engage decision-makers, and move the issue forward.
+Campaign teams also document their strategies, outcomes, and lessons learned in Community Health Campaign Reports, with selected reports featured in the Community Health Review.

 Want to see how this process can apply to real health fairness issues?